 KPRG Calendar of arts events

 IT'S TIME FOR A LOOK AT SOME OF THE ARTS EVENTS CURRENTLY HAPPENING IN OUR COMMUNITY:

-The Guam Council on the Arts and Humanities Agency presents the “Soroptomist International Guam Women’s Art Show” through March 31.
-Admission is free.
+The Guam Council on the Arts and Humanities Agency Gallery will open a new exhibit on Friday, September 5 titled, "Scenes by the Sea", featuring the paintings of Viktoria Sayers, Jull Mudd, and Laura Levi.
+The exhibit will be on display until the end of September.
 The CAHA gallery is located on the 1st floor of the Terlaje Professional Building, 194 Herman Cortez Avenue in Agana.
-Gallery hours are 8AM to 5 PM Monday through Friday.
+Gallery hours are 8AM to 5 PM Monday through Friday and admission is free.
 You can phone CAHA at 300-1204-8.

 The Guam Territorial Band is sponsoring the Guam Percussion Scholarship Fund which is open to drummers and percussionists under 24 years of age.
 The Scholarship is designed to help support private lessons, special projects, or full-time enrollment at an accredited music institution.
 For more information contact the Guam Territorial Band at firstname.lastname@example.org.